Nilaxi11/Website_2/README.md

-# Responsive E-Commerce Website
+# Furniture E-Commerce Website

-A responsive e-commerce website built using HTML, CSS, and Bootstrap.
+A responsive furniture e-commerce website built using HTML, CSS, and Bootstrap.
-This project is inspired by modern online shopping platforms and focuses on clean UI design, responsive layouts, and user-friendly navigation.
+This project focuses on modern UI design, responsive layouts, and creating a clean online furniture shopping experience.

 ## 🌐 Live Demo